Crypt212/obsidian-vault/MindMap/Computer Science/Data Mining/Data Mining Tasks/Frequent Patterns and Association Rules.md

 - Number of transactions containing an **itemset** is called **frequency**, **support count** or **count** of that **itemset**.
 - **frequent itemset** is an **itemset** that satisfies the **minimum support** threshold.
 # Frequent Itemset Challenge
-- Mining frequent itemsets in a **large database** often generates an aburd amount itemsets that stisif
+- Mining frequent itemsets in a **large database** often generates an absurd amount itemsets that satisify minimum **support** (especially if it is set to a low value)
+- Why?
 # Applications
 ## Market Basket Analysis
 - this is the process of customer buying habits by finding associations between the different items that customers place in their “shopping baskets".